Enrica Lexie case: NATO

 On 12 February 2014, the NATO Secretary-General responded to a question from an Italian journalist: "Q: Secretary General, as you know, two Italian marines are held in India since two years.
 And they are prosecuted under the anti-piracy and anti-terrorism law, according to Lady Catherine Ashton and the Italian Foreign Minister Emma Bonino, this implies that Italy is a terrorist state.
 And how can such an accusation affect the international operations for anti-piracy and generally speaking the Italian nation abroad?".
-Transcripts of, EU High Representative Catherine Ashton's statements available do not give reason to the journalist's allegation that she had endorsed the Italian view that it had been equated to a terrorist State by India.
+Available transcripts of EU High Representative Catherine Ashton's statements do not give reason to the journalist's allegation that she had endorsed the Italian view that it had been equated to a terrorist state by India.
 Anders Fogh Rasmussen responded in his personal capacity: "I am, personally, very concerned about the situation of the two Italian sailors.
 I'm also concerned by the suggestion that they could be tried for terrorism offences.
 This could have possible negative implications for the international fight against piracy.
 A fight which is in all our interest!
 So I trust that we will see an appropriate resolution soon."